islandproblem/islandproblem/essay.md

 - **Tool AI:** Only create narrow AI rather than godlike AGI.
 Narrow AI still gets us magic things — like longevity escape velocity.
 (We don't need *AGI* to solve *aging*, even though "aging" literally has "agi" in it.)
 Extremely difficult, similar to pausing, but could work.
 - **Human Augmentation:** Enhance humans ("expand" our island) so that we can at least *keep up* — or just completely *merge* — with AIs.
 Promising, but would take too long to develop the technology.
 - **Mechanistic Interpretability:** Critical work for making AI safe, but even if we "read the minds" of some AIs and prevent bad behavior, others will still do bad things.
+- **Maybe we won't even build AGI:** AGI seemed unlikely until about 2023, but well-researched reports — like :note{text="the METR report, GDPVal, and the Definition of AGI project" note="<p>Several reports demonstrate AI models are on track to achieve AGI capabilities:</p><ul><li>The <a href='https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/'>METR report on long task performance</a> shows that AI models are on track to automate tasks that take humans weeks to do.</li><li>OpenAI's <a href='https://openai.com/index/gdpval/'>GDPVal project</a> (covering jobs across 9 industries and 44 occupations, from nursing to real estate to social workers to sales managers) shows that AIs are already almost human-level in a majority of economically-valuable tasks.</li><li>The <a href='https://www.agidefinition.ai/'>Definition of AGI project by CAIS</a> (the Center for AI Safety, run by Dan Hendrycks) shows a clear progression of &quot;AGI scores&quot; from GPT-4 (&quot;27%&quot;) to GPT-5 (&quot;58%&quot;).</li></ul>"} — now put AGI at a few years away.
 - **Help Them:** They don't *really* need us.
 If they can make more-optimal systems themselves, then they would be wasting their resources by keeping us around to help them — or even to study us.
 - **Stay out of their way:** Even if we say "Take whatever you want!" and hide in caves, our island still gets eaten as a byproduct of competition between AGIs.
 - **Abundance:** Even if we try to build Earth into a utopia for AGIs — giving them all the resources they need — they can just do this better themselves.
 Again, our island gets eaten.